josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ![convex](/assets/rocket_landing/convex.png){: width="500px" .align-center}

 In the context of our rocket landing problem, fuel cost would be the y-axis.
 If we're trying to find a trajectory with minimum fuel cost, the full problem might initially look like the plot on the right, which would make finding a minimum fuel cost very difficult.
-SCP allows us to only solve problems that look like the plot on the left, making things much easier.
+SCP allows us to approximate the problem on the right by solving problems that look like the plot on the left, making things much easier[^10].

 <div>
 <b>Aside: Linearization</b>